Being a physiotherapist for almost a decade has taught me tons of dexterity when it comes to the intricacies of human anatomy.

 Regardless of your body weight, if you have horrendous posture or slouch while sitting on a recliner or a couch, you are likely prone to having aches in not just your legs but all across your body.

-Moreover, your spine also suffers the most while sitting in a position that isn’t healthy which indirectly causes congestion in the lower body.
+Moreover, your spine also suffers the most while sitting in a position that isn’t healthy, which indirectly causes congestion in the lower body.

-Avoid crossing your legs and stretch as much as possible to further enhance your sitting posture you can also try using an ottoman for your legs as it has been deemed quite beneficial for relieving leg aches.
+Avoid crossing your legs and stretch as much as possible to further enhance your sitting posture.
+You can also try using an ottoman for your legs, as it has been deemed quite beneficial for relieving leg aches.

 3. Lack Of Exercise

-Failing to do so makes the joints incredibly stiff and drastically exacerbates pain and aches worse which paves a path to more diseases and disorders which is the last thing you would want.
+Failing to do so makes the joints incredibly stiff and drastically exacerbates pain and aches worse, which paves a path to more diseases and disorders, which is the last thing you would want.

 4. Dehydration

-Hydrate as much as possible especially if you are living in extreme ambient temperatures as muscles tend to become cramped and sore causing convulsions while sitting or reclining for a longer duration of time.
+Hydrate as much as possible, especially if you are living in extreme ambient temperatures, as muscles tend to become cramped and sore, causing convulsions while sitting or reclining for a longer duration of time.

-Keep an eye out for your electrolyte levels as it plays a major role in ensuring your vessel doesn’t clog up and muscles remain in an ideal state.
+Keep an eye out for your electrolyte levels, as it plays a major role in ensuring your vessel doesn’t clog up and muscles remain in an ideal state.

 5. Thrombophlebitis